-- Address all non-security staff by Mr., Mrs., or Ms. All security staff shall be addressed by their title, either Sergeant or Captain.
-Inmates are not allowed to address staff by their first names. - Treat your fellow inmates and the staff with dignity and respect. - Address your treatment needs, participate in center programs and activities. - Maintain a positive attitude. - Complete your work assignments to the best of your ability, in a timely manner, with a positive or neutral approach. - Take care of the center buildings, contents and property.
-Keep the facility clean and in good order. - Follow the (DOC) Administrative Rules, center rules, policies and procedures, and staff directions.
+- 1. Address all non-security staff by Mr., Mrs., or Ms. - 2.
+All security staff shall be addressed by their title, either Sergeant or Captain. - 3.
+PIOC are not allowed to address staff by their first names. - 4.
+Treat fellow PIOC and the staff with dignity and respect. - 5.
+Address your treatment needs, participate in center programs and activities. - 6.
+Maintain a positive attitude. - 7.
+Complete your work assignments to the best of your ability, in a timely manner, with a positive or neutral approach. - 8.
+Take care of the center buildings, contents and property.
+Keep the facility clean and in good order. - 9.
+Follow the Division of Adult Institution (DAI) and Department of Corrections (DOC) Administrative Rules, center rules, policies and procedures, and staff directions.